jchevertonwynne/advent-of-code-2023/README.md

 ### `aoc` env vars

-- `AOC_SESSION` - Your session cookie.
+- `AOC_SESSION` - Your session cookie - equired.
 You can find this on the network tab in your browser when you press f12.
 If this is not provided an empty input file will be created instead
-- `AOC_YEAR` - The year to retrieve.
-This defaults to 2023
+- `AOC_CACHE` - The location for the local input cache - required

-If retrieving inputs, `aoc` requires the `HOME` env var to be set
+- `AOC_YEAR` - The year to retrieve - optional, defaults to 2023